 Let's take a closer look at the South Rim.
 Recently, there has been a revision of how these rocks are interpreted, and the new USGS geological map (Scientific Investigations Map 3142) has drastically changed the geological landscape from what I originally learned.
 Gone from the South Rim are the Pine Canyon (formerly Brown) Rhyolite, the Wasp Spring Flow Breccia, and the Lost Mine Rhyolite.
 The rocks that make up the South Rim cliffs are now assigned to the Boot Rock member of the South Rim Formation (age 32.3 million years).
 The Boot Rock member consists of lava flows, ash flows, and breccia erupted from the Pine Canyon Caldera, the remnants of which are in the Pine Canyon area (where else) in the park (White et al, Petrogenesis and Tectonic Setting of the Peralkaline Pine Canyon Caldera, Trans-Pecos Texas, USA, 2006).
 The composition of the Boot Rock member volcanic rocks is trachyte to rhyolite.
-Both trachyte and rhyolite have a very high silica content and is often erupted violently; however, trachyte has a low quartz content compared to rhyolite.
+Both trachyte and rhyolite have a very high silica content and are often erupted violently; however, trachyte has a low quartz content compared to rhyolite.
 The material below the cliffs consists of the Chisos Formation (volcanic and sedimentary rocks, mostly covered in this picture with colluvial debris).
 Colluvium is just the accumulation of debris below a hill or cliff due to various erosional processes.

 The Dodson trail tracks mostly through the Chisos Formation, riddled here and there with igneous intrusions.
 The Chisos Formation has not been mapped in detail and is not well understood, although the recent effort to remap the park and study its geology has already improved our knowledge of these rocks.
 Prior to this effort, a few units of this group had been named and mapped, but most of the sedimentary and volcanic rocks that make up the Chisos Formation have, until recently, at least, been lumped together as unknowns.
 This is not hard to understand, as much of the Chisos Formation is buried under soil and debris, and good outcrops are not common due to the soft nature of most of this rock.
 Below you see a rather "typical" outcrop (in that it is small and isolated) along the trail, which appears to be a thin bed of welded volcanic tuff within beds of unconsolidated tuff or ash, colored red by iron oxide.